ManageIQ/manageiq-documentation/_includes/automate-custom-button-group.md

 5. Type in a **Button Group Text** and **Button Group Hover Text**, and select the **Button Group Image** that you want to use.

 6. If custom buttons have already been created, assign them to the button group.
-If not, see [???](#create-a-custom-button) to create custom buttons.
+If not, see [Creating a Custom Button](#create-a-custom-button).

 7. Click **Add**.